 The ROG Ally is Asus’ answer to the Steam Deck.
 The company announced its gaming handheld on April 1, but after some questions about the device’s authenticity, the company assured the world that the ROG Ally was not an April Fool’s joke.
-It’s a real gaming handheld that will go on sale at some point.
+It’s a real gaming handheld and it's pretty awesome.

 The Asus ROG Ally features the new AMD Ryzen Z1 processors which Asus claims are the fastest AMD APUs yet.
 On top of that, the ROG Ally has a 1080p 120Hz LCD touch display which is superior to the Steam Deck's 720p 60Hz screen.
-Based on our brief hands-on time with the ROG Ally, Asus' claims about its handheld's performance appear true.
+Based on our Asus ROG Ally review, we think it's a great Windows 11 handheld.

 Asus ROG Ally: Specs